danvc/remo/README.md

 - Delete a coordinate;

 ### Next steps
+- [ ] Add more editor tools, like pencil, eraser
 - [ ] Create the credential and registration page
 - [ ] Create the "New project" view
 - [ ] Create the categorization view